Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/deploying-a-node-app-to-azure.md

 ## Registering on Azure

-First, we need to get an Azure account, head over to their [register page](https://azure.microsoft.com/en-us/free/), and follow instructions.
+First, we need to get an Azure account, head to their [register page](https://azure.microsoft.com/en-us/free/), and follow instructions.

 Once logged in, we see this.

 ![Azure portal homepage](https://cdn.hashnode.com/res/hashnode/image/upload/v1600705271505/eJvibcUOQ.png)

-Now click on the `App Services` since we will be using it.
+Now click on the `App Services` since we will use it.

 We then get a prompt to start our free Trial.
 If we have not already done this, please follow these steps.